siscia/ComputerEthicsPresentation/PITCHME.md

 #VSLIDE

-Political autorities DO NOT have the KNOWLEDGE to write good laws.
+Political authorities DO NOT have the KNOWLEDGE to write good laws.
 It is not their job.

 #VSLIDE